genouest/GenouestBlastBundle/Resources/doc/index.rst

         # The blast request object.
 Change this if you want to use a custom one (it should implement Genouest\Bundle\BlastBundle\Entity\BlastRequestInterface).
         request_class:   Genouest\Bundle\BlastBundle\Entity\BlastRequest

+        # Define how to retrieve the databank list.
+Choose only one of the three available method
+        db_provider:
+            # Use a BioMAJ server.
+Requires the GenouestBiomajBundle installed and configured.
+            biomaj:
+                type:
+                    nucleic:      ['nucleic', 'foo'] # List of biomaj bank types for nucleic banks
+                    proteic:      ['proteic', 'bar'] # List of biomaj bank types for proteic banks
+                format:     blast # Biomaj bank format
+                cleanup:    true # Should the bank names be cleaned up
+                prefix:     "/db/" # Use the BiomajPrefix constraint for performance reason.
+Delete this line to use the standard Biomaj constraint.
+            # Specify the list of banks directly in the config file
+            list:
+                nucleic:      {"/db/some/nucl/db" : "My cool nucleic db!", "/db/some/other/nucl/db" : "Another nucleic db!"}
+                proteic:      {"/db/some/prot/db" : "My cool proteic db!", "/db/some/other/prot/db" : "Another proteic db!"}
+            # Use a PHP class implementing Genouest\Bundle\BlastBundle\Entity\DbProviderInterface.
+See DummyDbProvider class for an example.
+            callback:        Genouest\Bundle\BlastBundle\Entity\DummyDbProvider

 Customization
 -------------